ca4ti/DragonProbe/README.md

 - [x] CMSIS-DAP JTAG implementation
 - [x] Flashrom/SPI support using Serprog
-  - [ ] Parallel ROM flashing support, too, by having the device switch into a separate mode that temporarily disables all other IO protocols
+  - Parallel ROM flashing support, too, by having the device switch into a separate mode that temporarily disables all other IO protocols
+    - Not enough IO, rip.
 - [x] UART with CTS/RTS flow control
   - [x] Needs configurable stuff as well, as some UART interfaces won't use this.
 - [x] Debug interface to send printf stuff directly to USB, instead of having